Experience of violence

 Physical violence

-The impact of COVID‑19 lockdowns should be taken into consideration when analysing changes to rates of violence.
+The impact of COVID‑19 lockdowns should be taken into consideration when analysing changes to rates of violence over time.

 - The 2021-22 Personal Safety Survey was conducted between March 2021 and May 2022 during the COVID-19 pandemic.
 Throughout this time, government policies were in place to reduce the spread of COVID-19, including stay-at-home orders, border control measures, limits on gatherings, and social distancing rules.
 The survey results should be understood and interpreted within the broader context of the wide-ranging changes to everyday life during the pandemic.

 The ABS Crime Victimisation Survey also collects information about peoples’ experience of violence.
-Due to differences in methodology between the Personal Safety Survey and Crime Victimisation Survey, results from the Crime Victimisation Survey should be considered a supplementary data source only.
+Due to differences in methodology between the Personal Safety Survey and Crime Victimisation Survey, results should not be directly compared.

 Intimate partner violence